Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ***Rachel "Ray" Wheeler***

 Jamie was the first of the *Dauntless* crew to ship out back to Earth.
-Cook was long gone, of course, having been committed to a psychiatric hospital within only a day or two of their return, but for the rest of them…
+Cook was long gone, of course, having been committed to a psychiatric hospital within only a day or two of their return, but for the rest of them...

 There’d been a lot of legal bullshit to handle.
 All of them were legally dead, after all.
 Then there’d been the terror attack, which hadn’t reached them in their guest quarters on the military base but it *had* shaken things up and locked them down.